 Our members simply can't invest without stronger market signals.
-We want to turn the tide on this and working with our new Labour Government get us back in the race to Net Zero and secure investment in the UK supply chain.
+We want to turn the tide on this and, working in partnership, get us back in the race to Net Zero and secure investment in the UK supply chain.

-4 Future Energy Scenarios (FES) | ESO (nationalgrideso.com)
+6 Future Energy Scenarios (FES) | ESO (nationalgrideso.com)